sodonnell/plowbot/README.md

 # !Triggers:

-Currently, the plowbot only responds to triggers within a channel it has joined.
+Currently, the plowbot only responds to triggers within an IRC channel it has joined.

 Private Message Triggers have not yet been implemented.